firefly-oss/lib-baas-adapter/README.md

 ## 📄 License

-This project is proprietary software owned by Catalis.
+This project is proprietary software owned by Firefly.

 ## 👥 Contributing